Point of Sale Meaning

 - The POS installation company sets up your system, including all hardware and software.
 The staff usually undergoes training to be able to handle the system.

-- There are different POS systems such as counter POS, mobile POS, online POS, tablet POS, etc. Depending on whether one runs an online store, have a physical store, or both, one can decide upon the type of POS system.
+- There are different POS systems such as counter POS, mobile POS, online POS, tablet POS, etc. Depending on whether one runs an online store, has a physical store, or both, one can decide upon the type of POS system.

 - A mobile or tablet POS will reflect that one can pay for purchase anywhere in the store or the restaurant without the need for wires.
 This portability is the result of a cloud-based POS system.